awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-bedrock-cw-dashboard/README.md

 - Measuring token count (input & output) to assist in purchasing provisioned throughput by analyzing the InputTokenCount and OutputTokenCount
 - Detecting and alerting on throttling with an CloudWatch Alarm with the InvocationThrottles metric

+For a specific model, if input/output tokens cost is specified, a widget with on-demand input and total tokens cost will be added.
+Please refer to the [Amazon Bedrock Pricing page](https://aws.amazon.com/bedrock/pricing/) for details about pricing.

 > **Note:** Native runtime metrics for Amazon Bedrock don't support dimensions beyond model ID.
 If a single account is hosting multiple workloads in the same region, the Bedrock metrics would be aggregated across all workloads.

 Here is a minimal deployable pattern definition: